COVID-19 Service Update September 2020.

 Waterloo Community Counselling is operating remotely and continues to offer talking therapy sessions over the phone or via video call to people across the London boroughs.

 Waterloo Community Counselling (WCC) is a counselling and psychotherapy service based in Waterloo, providing talking therapy to the local community as well as to people London-wide.

 WCC was born in 1980s as part of a local health project.
 At that time there were more and more Londoners who couldn’t find the help they needed to cope with emotional and mental health problems.
 The NHS wasn’t enough.

 Many people in London also find it difficult to access NHS services because they do not speak English very well.
 In 2004 we began to reach out to these communities, and we now have a dedicated team of counsellors working in over 20 languages who provide services to people from a wide range of different cultures and parts of the world.
-We also have a dedicated service that works with people who are seeking asylum or who have refugee status.
+Our dedicated language service also works to support people who are seeking asylum or who have refugee status.
 This service is known as the Multi-Ethnic Counselling Service and you can read more about it here.

 “My therapist guided me through a very difficult time and has given me the tools to challenge my negative thoughts”

 “My counsellor was able to understand all my concerns and always gave me positive advice and support”

 We aim to improve the psychological well being of our service users, focusing on the most disadvantaged and at risk individuals.

 We aim to create a greater understanding of mental health and talking therapies locally and help to reduce any stigma surrounding emotional difficulties

 We strive to make our services as accessible and wide reaching as possible.
 We see referrals pan-London and do not believe in postcode lotteries when it comes to accessing mental health support.